qiuwenbaike/Write/README.md

     $wgWriteColor = 'blue';

-Default value is `#ffbe00` as used in the WikiSkripta project.
+Default value is `#3366cc` as used in Qiuwen Baike.

 #### Site logo